mattlean/lean-js-app-starter/docs/developing/package-management.md

 This command acts similarly to running [`npm install` without passing in any arguments](https://docs.npmjs.com/cli/v10/commands/npm-install#description) except it will not perform any changes to [`package-lock.json`](https://docs.npmjs.com/cli/v10/configuring-npm/package-lock-json).

-#### How do I figure out which packages are dependent on a package?
+#### How do I figure out which packages are dependent on a specific package?

 Sometimes you need to figure out which packages are dependent on a specific package.
 This can be handy in situations where you need to resolve version conflicts.
 Sometimes looking at your `package.json` alone isn't enough as there could be deeper, unseen relations in your project's dependency tree that are causing problems.